3.1 General requirements:

 A feasible yet reasonable closure date must be assigned to the Action Plan and assigned to a trained and qualified individual.

-The Action Plan should be developed within Enablon; the person responsible for creating the Action Plan must have access.
-Developing the Action Plan outside Enablon and then later entering the data should be avoided.
+Develop the Action Plan within Enablon; the person responsible for creating the Action Plan must have Enablon access.
+Avoid developing the Action Plan outside Enablon then later entering the data.

-Note: when the Action Plan is regarding emergency preparedness (e.g., exit routes, fire extinguishers, etc.), coordinate with local Real Estate and Facilities personnel to ensure proper delegation of the action.
+- Note: For an emergency preparedness Action Plan (e.g., exit routes, fire extinguishers, etc.), coordinate with local RE&F personnel to ensure proper delegation.

-Regular follow-up meetings should be scheduled to ensure that Actions Plans are being implemented appropriately and in a timely manner.
+Schedule regular follow-up meetings to ensure Action Plans are implemented appropriately and timely.

-When the proposed deadline for an action has passed, work with the team responsible to determine the reason for the delay, how to solve the issue, if additional support is necessary, and to set a new due date accordingly.
-If the new due date passes, consider escalation to manager of person responsible for action.
+When an action’s proposed deadline has passed, work with the team responsible to determine the reason for the delay, how to solve the issue, if additional support is necessary, and a new due date.
+If the new due date passes, consider escalating to a manager of person responsible for action.

 Once the Action Plan has been implemented, close it in Enablon by entering the following information: